Kampong Cham (city)

 The city is connected to the district of Tbong khmum by the Kizuna bridge, the first in Cambodia to span the Mekong.

 Administrative division

-The city is subdivided into four sangkats and 32 villages.
+The city is subdivided into four districts and 32 villages.

-Politic
+Politics

-The indirect election of city council in 2014 give the presidentship to CPP which has won 11 out of the 15 seats in the city council.
-The rest were won by CNRP.
+The indirect election of the city council in 2014 gave the presidency to CPP which has won 11 out of the 15 seats in the city council, while CNRP won the rest.

 Sport

 Kampong Cham has a great outdoor Olympic size 50 meter swimming pool with 5 and 10 meter diving boards.
-As of January 2020 the entry cost was $2 USD.
+As of January 2020 the entry cost was US$2.
 There is a swim club, coached by Japanese volunteers.

 Climate

 The city has a tropical climate.
 When compared with winter, the summers have much more rainfall.
 This location is classified as Aw by Köppen and Geiger.
-The average annual temperature in Kampong Cham is 27.7 °C. Precipitation here averages 1721 mm.
+The average annual temperature in Kampong Cham is 27.7 °C. Precipitation here averages 1721 mm per year.